Breakthrough/PySceneDetect/README.md

  - analyzes passed video file for changes in intensity/content (currently based on mean pixel value/brightness)
  - detects fade-in and fade-out based on user-defined threshold
- - exports list of scenes to .CSV file (both timecodes and frame numbers)
+ - exports list of scenes to .CSV file (both timecodes and frame numbers) (`-o`)
  - exports timecodes in `mkvmerge` format: `HH:MM:SS.nnnnn`, comma-separated
+ - statistics/analysis mode to export frame-by-frame video metrics (`-s`)

 ### In Process

  - add output-suppression mode for better automation with external scripts/programs
- - analysis mode to export frame-by-frame video metrics
+ - content-aware scene detection
  - adaptive or user-defined bias for fade in/out interpolation
- - interactive/guided mode for learning parameters

 ### Planned Features

  - export scenes in chapter/XML format
- - content-aware scene detection
  - additional timecode formats
- - graphical interface
+ - interactive/guided mode, eventually moving to a graphical interface

 You can find additional information regarding PySceneDetect at the following URL: